 By Larry Zielinski

-Larry Zielinski is executive in residence for health care administration in the School of Management at the University at Buffalo.
+Larry Zielinski is executive in residence in health care administration at the University at Buffalo.